What I Read in July 2020

 Today’s post is a look at what I read in July 2020.
 This month I’ve read eight books and it’s been across an array of genres.

 Having returned to my flat in London my reading speed has diminished – strange as I thought I would have more time!
-But actually living alone leads to a lot of cleaning, cooking and admin that I didn’t have to do so much at my parents house.
+But actually living alone leads to a lot of cleaning, cooking and life admin, and I didn’t have to do so much at my parent’s house.

 But, I’ve still had a good reading month and really enjoyed what I read this month.